‘Killing Fields’ Detectives Make An Arrest During The Season Finale [Spoilers]

 — Killing Fields (@KillingFieldsTV) December 27, 2016

 During the first part of the new season of Killing Fields, everyone was out looking for a silver truck that at one time may have belonged to the ex-husband in the hopes that it could possibly contain vital evidence pertinent to the Boisfontaine case.
-Despite scouring the area and asking around, they come up empty handed.
-Some hair samples also yield disappointing results when test results show that the hairs belong to Eugenie, but Rodie refuses to completely give up.
+Despite scouring the area and asking around, they came up empty handed.
+Some hair samples also yielded disappointing results when test results showed that the hairs belonged to Eugenie, but Rodie refused to completely give up.
 When a chilling new cold case comes to light that Rodie is very familiar with, the entire Killing Fields team must shift gears.

 When a body is found inside a barrel, Rodie immediately thinks of his case concerning Curtis “Cochise” Smith.
 He had a suspect, Tommy Francise, who gave him a taped statement saying that he killed the man and put his body in a barrel, later dumping it in the water near his family’s home.
 Without a body, Rodie was told he would be unable to bring Tommy to trial.
 This time however, he is determined to see justice served and has the entire team of detectives behind him.

-Killing Fields took viewers along as Sanchez and St. Angelo begin to conduct their fascinating investigation into Chochise’s murder.
+Killing Fields took viewers along as Sanchez and St. Angelo began to conduct their fascinating investigation into Cochise’s murder.
 ET Online shared that dealing with Tommy Francise was not easy, and Rodie was told during an interview that the man had even threatened to kill him.
-As they interview witnesses in order to build a new case on Killing Fields, the team is told that Francise was following a crucial witness around inside a grocery store.
-This worries the detectives, and they begin to realize that they must be very careful how they conduct the investigation and subsequent arrest of Tommy.
+As they interviewed witnesses in order to build a new case on Killing Fields, the team was told that Francise had been following a crucial witness around inside a grocery store.
+This worried the detectives, and they began to realize that they had to be very careful how they conducted the investigation and subsequent arrest of Tommy.

 NEXT WEEK: The moment we’ve been waiting for!!!! #KillingFields pic.twitter.com/iUFoLEWAtY